AliciaFalconCaro/HyperCSP/README.md

 ## Contact us

-The easiest way to get in touch is via our [GitLab issues](https://git.fmrib.ox.ac.uk/open-science/data-sharing-decision-tree/-/issues).
+The easiest way to get in touch is via our [GitHub issues](https://github.com/AliciaFalconCaro/HyperCSP/issues).

 You are also welcome to email us at [aliciafalconcaro@gmail.com](aliciafalconcaro@gmail.com), to discuss this project, make suggestions, or just say "Hi"!

 [1] A. Falcon-Caro, S. Shirani, J.F.
 Ferreira, J.J.
 Bird, and S. Sanei, "Formulation of Common Spatial Patterns for Multi-task Hyperscanning BCI", unpublished, Jan.
-2024, available:
+2024.